Michelle Legge

 Spain Crypto Tax Guide 2024

 Curious about how much tax you'll pay on crypto in Spain?
 This guide will provide you with all the information you need to know!
 Whether you're interested in learning about Bitcoin tax or any other cryptocurrency, we'll discuss how crypto is taxed and the amount of tax you'll be required to pay.
 Additionally, we'll share strategies that can help you minimize your tax burden.
-Lastly, we'll provide a step-by-step walkthrough on how to file your crypto tax using the appropriate platform before the deadline of June 30.
+Lastly, we'll provide a step-by-step walkthrough on how to file your crypto tax using the appropriate platform before June 30.
 Let's get started!

 Is cryptocurrency taxed in Spain?